Royal Osteoporosis Society (ROS) osteoporosis risk checker – frequently asked questions

 How will my data be used?

-We will use the information you provide when completing the osteoporosis risk checker to provide an indication of your level of risk of developing osteoporosis.
+We will use the information you provide when completing the osteoporosis risk checker to provide an indication of your chance of developing osteoporosis.

-If you provide us with an email address during this process, we will send you your personalised report along with follow up information about keeping your bones healthy.
+If you provide us with an email address during this process, we will send you your personalised results along with follow up information about keeping your bones healthy.
+We’ll also keep you up to date with our latest news, blogs, information and campaigns as well as membership and fundraising activities, and events you might enjoy.

 Why are you asking about the menopause?

-For more information about bone health and the menopause, visit our website at theros.org.uk
+For more information about bone health and the menopause, visit: theros.org.uk/information-and-support

 Why are you asking about hormone replacement therapy (HRT)?

-HRT can help to prevent bone loss and reduce your risk of developing osteoporosis and breaking bones while you're taking it.
+HRT can help to prevent bone loss and reduce your chance of developing osteoporosis and breaking bones while you're taking it.

-For more information about bone health and HRT, visit our website at theros.org.uk
+For more information about bone health and HRT, visit: theros.org.uk/information-and-support

 Why are you asking about my family history of hip fractures, not just my family history of osteoporosis?